-SRAM holds program variables, communications buffers, final-data memory, and, if allocated, the USR drive.
+SRAM holds communications buffers, some final-data memory, and, if allocated, the USR drive.
+Data tables that specify a fixed number of records are allocated from SRAM.
 An internal lithium battery retains this memory when primary power is removed.

 The structure of the data logger SRAM memory is as follows: